programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 Finally, the map layers you created will be added to your map.
-Put it all together and congratulations, you've got your web map!
+Put it all together and hurrah, you've got your web map!
 Now lets play around with it.
 The following five exercises give you tasks to do to learn some of the other elements.
 Answers are provided below.

 ### Exercise 1: Default Viewports